 For the Procedure “enabling hosting network to provide access to localized services” in clause 6.13.3.1, as suggested by the comments from last SA2#152 e-meeting, there should be one precondition as follows:

+And there should be another precondition for this procedure that UE with target localized service has registered to the hosting AMF and setup a PDU session with the hosting SMF, and the related AM/SM policy association has been established between hosting AMF/SMF with hosting PCF.

 2. Proposal